 Would you like to fund the purchase of one or more books?

 The books are $12 each and will be donated to the school library after being read.

-Send your donation to your county coordinator (make checks payable to Cornell University and indicate "Ag Literacy Week" in the memo line).
+Contact your county coordinator for more details on where to send your donation.
 Donors will be recognized on a special bookplate.
 You may choose to have your donated book sent to a specific school, or to read it yourself to your local school.